-- 6. Alongside technical controls (untransduced cells, non-integrating vectors), we suggest different approaches to define clinically negative controls for ISA, according to the vector type: - For any vector types (LV, γRV, rAAV, Sleeping Beauty and piggyBac transposons), a comparison with similar vectors proven to be clinically safe for ≥15 years (or as long as feasible) and ideally in the same target cell type. - For LV, comparing to naturally occurring HIV infections in matching cell types (e.g., T-cell or macrophages).
+- 6. Alongside technical controls (untransduced cells, nonintegrating vectors), we suggest different approaches to define clinically negative controls for ISA, according to the vector type: - For any vector types (LV, γRV, rAAV, Sleeping Beauty, and piggyBac transposons), a comparison with similar vectors proven to be clinically safe for ≥15 years (or as long as feasible) and ideally in the same target cell type. - For LV, comparing with naturally occurring HIV infections in matching cell types (e.g., T cell or macrophages).97 - For γRV , comparing with murine leukemia virus infections in dividing B or T cells or similar cell lines could be explored, but species differences (mouse vs. human) limit this approach.98

-- For γRV, comparing to murine leukaemia virus infections in dividing B or T-cells or similar cell lines could be explored, but species differences (mouse vs human) limit this approach. - While wtAAVs are unlikely to be carcinogenic, their value as negative controls for comparison with rAAV clinical data is less clear as wtAAVs express viral proteins, including Rep protein which is responsible for integration in vitro.
-However, the frequency of Rep-driven AAVS1 integration hotspot identified in vitro for wtAAVs is variable across cell types and has not been confirmed consistently in human tissues, while other integration sites have also been identified.46,52,53,93 Since rAAVs lack Rep protein, and although the relevance of Rep on wtAAV clinical integration might be limited, the value of any comparison remains debatable and should be justified case by case.
+- While wtAAVs are unlikely to be carcinogenic, their value as negative controls for comparison with rAAV clinical data is less clear as wtAAVs express viral proteins, including Rep protein, which is responsible for integration in vitro.99 However, the frequency of Repdriven AAVS1 integration hotspot identified in vitro for wtAAVs is variable across cell types and has not been confirmed consistently in human tissues, while other integration sites have also been identified.46,52,53,93 Since rAAVs lack Rep protein, and although the relevance of Rep on wtAAV clinical integration might be limited, the value of any comparison remains debatable and should be justified case by case.
 Furthermore, for rAAVs, it is unclear how in vitro and clinical integration patterns correlate, given the discrepancy observed for wtAAVs.
 Nevertheless, clinically proven safe vectors or technical controls remain suitable comparators. - For transposons, there are no naturally occurring integrations from currently used Sleeping Beauty and piggyBac.
-There are DNA transposons and inverted repeats throughout the human genome, including PGBD5 and RAG1/2 which may be involved in development of some tumours.
-The sequence of the RAG1, RAG2 and PGBD5 inverted repeats differ from those in Sleeping Beauty and piggyBac transposons and there is no evidence of cross reactivity.
-However, any newly developed transposon systems should be assessed for functional and IS analysis cross reactivity with endogenous DNA transposons.
+There are DNA transposons and inverted repeats throughout the human genome, including PGBD5 and RAG1/2 which may be involved in the development of some tumors.^{100,101} The sequences of the RAG1, RAG2, and PGBD5 inverted repeats differ from those in Sleeping Beauty and piggyBac transposons and there is no evidence of cross reactivity.
+However, any newly developed transposon systems should be assessed for functional and ISA crossreactivity with endogenous DNA transposons.

-7. If ISA data are available for vector(s) with the same core vector backbone, then further ISA with other transgenes or after vector optimization (e.g. removal of cryptic splice sites, codon optimisation, changes in producer cell line) may not be required.
-This is further de-risked for vectors with equal or lower mutagenesis in the IVIM/SAGA assays than the ISA-characterised one.
-However, any potential effects on IS pattern due to a specific disease or peculiarities of the patient population should be considered.
-If the vector modification has the potential to influence in vivo selection (e.g. changes to enhancer/promoter sequences, transgene with growth promoting properties) ISA should be done if appropriate animal models are available (e.g. humanized mouse models of HSC GT).
-Where clinical cases of carcinogenesis are observed, it is important to assess baseline samples, where feasible, for pre-existing cancer-driving mutations to better understand the pathogenesis and its relationship to GT.
+7. If ISA data are available for vector(s) with the same core vector backbone, then further ISA with other transgenes or after vector optimization (e.g., removal of cryptic splice sites, codon optimization, changes in producer cell line) may not be required.
+This is further derisked for vectors with equal or lower mutagenesis in the IVIM/SAGA assays than the ISA-characterized one.
+However, any potential effects on the IS pattern due to a specific disease or peculiarities of the patient population should be considered.
+If the vector modification has the potential to influence in vivo selection (e.g., changes to enhancer/promoter sequences, transgene with growth promoting properties), ISA should be done if appropriate animal models are available (e.g., humanized mouse models of HSC GT).
+Where clinical cases of carcinogenesis are observed, it is important to assess baseline samples, where feasible, for preexisting cancer-driving mutations to better understand the pathogenesis and its relationship to GT.

-8. DNA transposons' IS profiles should be assessed at multiple timepoints or at a single timepoint after which transposase has been shown to be no longer active.
-The mechanism remains unknown for the two cases of piggyBac insertional mutagenesis that were identified in the CARTELL clinical trial.
-To understand the causal role of transposon integration, it has been suggested to identify sequences such as inverted repeats or poly-TA motifs (indicative of transposon re-mobilization) near copy number variant alterations or chromosomal abnormalities.
+8. DNA transposons' IS profiles should be assessed at multiple time points or at a single time point after which transposase has been shown to be no longer active.
+The mechanism remains unknown for the two cases of piggyBac insertional mutagenesis that were identified in the CARTELL clinical trial.^{14,15} To understand the causal role of transposon integration, it has been suggested to identify sequences such as inverted repeats or poly-TA motifs (indicative of transposon remobilization) near copy number variant alterations or chromosomal abnormalities.29

-Approaches to Risk Assessment
+Approaches to risk assessment